 I'm Andrew Walsh, and this site pulls together some of the things I do outside of my "normal" work at the University of Huddersfield, relating to innovative practice within libraries, including my writing, delivering Keynote speeches, workshops and consultancy.

 I'm currently running workshops on making games for libraries and can run these at your own institution as well as organising my own (Dublin now open for bookings!).
-Along with this, I'm also part way through creating a very practical, copiable resource type games 4 libraries book, with the intention of it being available as a free e-book!
+Along with this, I'm also part way through creating a very practical, copiable resource type games 4 libraries book, which should be published in 2015.
 I've made games for teaching information skills, SEEK! and Sources, and would like to create more in future.
 Along similar lines, I've also got a new workshop coming up in Leeds (18th May), on creative information literacy teaching - full details on the booking page!
 I may offer this workshop more widely in future.
 I'm about to start some "Barebones teaching mechanics for librarians" courses, online initially, but can also do these in person (full day training).

 I'm available to talk worldwide (some key conference presentations / papers are on my repository page) and can cover topics such as information literacy, mobile technology and libraries, innovation in libraries, games based learning, active learning and more.

 Seeing as I mentioned my other books, I'd better mention my mobile technologies one!
 Designed to be easy to read and as jargon free as possible, Using Mobile Technology to Deliver Library Services is published by Facet.

-See the links on the right hand side as they for some other current and past projects!
+See the links on the right hand side for more details of current and past projects!